Last Updated on July 30, 2023 by Christine Kaaloa

 This post may contain affiliate links.
-Never leave home without travel insurance.
+I never leave home without travel insurance.
 Click for the insurance finder tool. and affordable insurance for COVID/quarantine protection.

 There is an ongoing debate about what is better to travel with: backpacks or wheeled luggage.
 Good news~ you can have both!
 In this complete guide to wheeled backpacks, I’m going to share tips on finding the right bag for you and the six best-wheeled backpack carryons of 2022!

 Between suffering plantar fasciitis, back, shoulder, and neck pains, I realized I no longer wanted to be a sherpa or snail carrying all my travel gear on my back.
-So I’ve used a trusty Eagle Creek Doubleback 22 convertible backpack for the past decade.
-Sadly during the pandemic, Eagle Creek went out of business and my backpack has now started to show signs of wear and tear.
-So I’ve been researching a replacement.
+So I’ve used a trusty Eagle Creek convertible backpack carryon for the past decade.
+Sadly during the pandemic, my rolling backpack started to show signs of wear and tear.
+So I’ve been researching replacements.
 I asked for luggage suggestions from my followers, which I have included here.

 Complete Guide to Wheeled Backpacks